Shakira sells music publishing rights to UK company

 “Being a songwriter is an accomplishment that I consider equal to and perhaps even greater than being a singer and an artist.
 At 8 years old — long before I sang — I wrote to make sense of the world.
 Each song is a reflection of the person I was at the time that I wrote it, but once a song is out in the world, it belongs not only to me but to those who appreciate it as well,” Shakira said in a statement.
 “I’m humbled that songwriting has given me the privilege of communicating with others, of being a part of something bigger than myself.”

-The announcement of Hipgnosis acquiring Shakira’s catalog comes a month after Bob Dylan sold his publishing rights of more than 600 songs to Universal Music Publishing Group.
-Last week, Neil Young said he was selling a 50% stake in his music to a British investment company.
+The announcement of Hipgnosis acquiring Shakira’s catalog comes a week after the company purchased a 50% stake in Neil Young’s music.
+Last month, Bob Dylan said he sold his publishing rights of more than 600 songs to Universal Music Publishing Group.